StatistikStadtZuerich/zuericssstyle/README.md

 #### Text

 Normal paragraph text uses the proprietary display font (`HelveticaNeueLTPro`) and is sized at `18px`.
-You can override this locally, but the package defaults provide consistent, readable body text across pages and apps.
-There is two text-specific utility classes in `zuericssstyle`
+You can override this locally, but the package defaults provide consistent, readable body text.
+There is two text-specific utility classes in `zuericssstyle` :

 -   `.bold-text`: apply this class to inline elements (links, spans, strong) to render them with the package's title/font family.